Welcome to Bookkeeping Basics Key Financial Metrics. Do you know how to handle the essential functions of your business?

 knowing the purpose and understanding the numbers in your Balance Sheet and

-The bottom line is that no matter what business you’re in, you need to manage the money that makes it run.
+The bottom line is that as a business owner no matter what business you’re in, you need to manage the money that makes it run.
 But there is much more to it than simply making and spending money to run a business.
 It takes financial knowledge.
-And one of the essential pieces of knowledge you need is bookkeeping basics’ key financial metrics.
+And one of the essential pieces of knowledge you need is bookkeeping basics key financial metrics.

 The strategic business leader is concerned first and foremost with the equity value of the business.
 This is determined by your Balance Sheet.
 The value of your equity is in direct proportion to how well your business runs.
 And how well your business runs is directly impacted by the effectiveness of the accounts payable and accounts receivables systems you have in place, as well as the productivity and operational cost-effectiveness.